VijayalaxmiSKumbhar/Simulation-and-Characterization-of-Inverter-using-XSCHEM/README.md

-Output of nfet
+# Output of nfet

 ![image](https://github.com/user-attachments/assets/f1a7cd44-3099-4fba-82b3-cad6993dfb02)

 ![image](https://github.com/user-attachments/assets/87c4a8af-b3f0-4606-a679-8ae9c8515421)

-Transient Analysis of an Inverter
+# Transient Analysis of an Inverter

+## Transient analysis is essential for understanding how the inverter responds to changes in input signals or load conditions over time, particularly during the periods of switching.

-Inverter Schematic
+# Inverter Schematic

 ![image](https://github.com/user-attachments/assets/bb0f9216-38d4-4f11-a5cd-5cf51ab2d38c)